23 Sep Ketosis – What is that all about?

 When you’re starved of glucose, your body has no choice but to burn fat for fuel, so it needs little explanation as to why ketosis works at melting fat like a blow heater on an ice sculpture.
 Ketosis comes with some added extras, namely a commonly noted sense of euphoria or lucidity and increased energy levels.

 A downside includes toothbrush-proof halitosis, which stems from the secretion of ammonia through the lungs as a side effect of burning all that fat.
-Some people on low-carb diets have reported kidney stones and a number of other ailments.
-It is important to note that there has been little scientific research on either side of this debate so it's impossible to say conclusively whether it's hot or not.
-This post isn't here to debate that, it serves as a 'how to' and not as a 'you should'.
+Some people on low-carb diets have reported kidney stones, gallstones and a number of other ailments.
+Scientific research on both sides of this debate is being done all the time, but in our experience from talking to the members of our community and tracking their data, it is generally a case of what was done before they started Banting and not Banting itself.
+But, this post isn’t here to debate that, it serves as a ‘how to’ and not as a ‘you should’.

 Theoretically it is very easy.
 Avoid anything with high carbs in it.
 If you’re not sure what those might be, consult the Real Meal Revolution ‘Red List’.
 Even dipping your toe into the red list will ruin your odds on ketosis.
 A simpler explanation would be to only eat items on the Green List.
 Once your body has used every last bit of glucose, you have left, you will feel a bit tired and irritable for a day or so.

-By keeping carbs below 25g a day, the body moves from a carb burning state to a fat burning state.
+By keeping carbs below 30g a day, the body moves from a carb burning state to a fat burning state.
 Ketones are formed when fatty acids are broken down by the liver for energy.
 These molecules are generated during fat metabolism – and are a sign that your body is now using fat for energy.
 This process forces the body to burn fat.
-Prof Noakes explains this in more detail in the online weight loss program, where you can also find the necessary tools to follow a ketogenic lifestyle.
+We explain this in more detail in the Online Program, where you can also find the necessary tools to follow a ketogenic lifestyle.

 If you’re worried about eating the wrong thing, it always helps to up your fat content.
 Fat contains no glucose and can nail your appetite in no time (it’s important to make the distinction between fats and dairy at this point.
 Although dairy is a fat it does contain some carbs).
 You will crave carbs the most because your body will be fighting to get more glucose.
 Prof Noakes says that when this happened to him, he always ate a piece of cheese, instead of going for the bad carbs.
 Some readers have reported food fantasy dreams and nightmares during this time, but you need to dig your nails in and hold on tight.
 After one or two days you will be back in the game and rearing to go.

-A high fat breakfast is the best way to start the day and will keep you fuelled for hours.
+Some find a high fat breakfast is the best way to start the day to keep you fueled for hours.
 We recommend something like fried eggs in butter, with some bacon.
-Avo is also a great fat for breakfast - and if you are dairy free, coconut oil is another wonderful option.
+Avo is also a great fat for breakfast – and if you are dairy free, coconut oil is another wonderful option.

 A fat shake is another great filler to keep you going between meals, but it is high in dairy, which contains carbs and might spike your insulin, so be sure to factor that into your daily limit.

-Jonno teaches you how to make delicious fat drinks in the online weight loss program.
+Jonno teaches you how to make delicious fat drinks in the Online Program, plus many more delicious recipes.

 Before long, you should find that you don’t need the fillers to tide you over and that you’ll only eat when you’re hungry.